arkin0x/cyberspace/readme.md

 **portal** - an object constructed via proof-of-work that allows avatars to travel between d-space and i-space, or between points on the same plane

-**presence** - the visible representation of an avatar in cyberspace
+**presence** - the visible representation of an avatar in cyberspace which may be customized

 **rez** - when an avatar publishes their first action in history, or, after being derezzed